dfhoughton/k-means-multi-threaded/README.md

     - while it is green, you can't add splats
   - the provisional centroid during iteration is represented by a larger colored circle with a colorful border; this does not necessarily correspond to a data point
 - you add splats and start again or click "clear" to start fresh
-- you can tinker with the diameter of the circles drawn using the radius slider
+- you can tinker with the diameter of the circles drawn using the radius slider; it you set the radius to maximum size the clustered points will be drawn without a gray perimeter

 ### misting